exercism/python/exercises/concept/black-jack/.docs/introduction.md

 >>> 44 in lucky_numbers
 False

-# A dictionary of employees.
+# A dictionary of employee information.
 >>> employee = {'name': 'John Doe', 'id': 67826, 'age': 33, 'title': 'ceo'}

 # Checking for the membership of certain keys.